Get insider access

 42" 48" 55" 65" 77" 83"

-The LG C3 OLED and LG C2 OLED are very similar TVs, with the C3 being a marginal improvement over its predecessor.
+The LG C3 OLED and the LG C2 OLED are very similar TVs, with the C3 being a marginal improvement over its predecessor.
 The C3 is a bit brighter, but this isn't noticeable in practice.
 The C3 also has better low-resolution sharpness processing, making legacy content on DVDs or low-resolution online streaming look better than on the C2.
 The C3's biggest improvement over the C2 is its support of DTS audio formats; this makes it a much more interesting TV for home entertainment fans, as Blu-rays and DVDs tend to use DTS for their audio tracks.

 Sony A80L/A80CL OLED